-[Section 53B inserted by No. 28 of 2006 s.
+[Section 53B inserted: No. 28 of 2006 s.
 87.]

 54. Powers to investigate

 (1) For the purpose of ascertaining whether the provisions of any of the cognate Acts are being or have been complied with by a credit provider or for the purpose of enabling the Commissioner to prepare a report for the State Administrative Tribunal, the Commissioner, or any other person authorised in writing in that behalf by the Commissioner may —